drjoschua/nr-litteratur/USA-ASS.md

 Remote participants took longer to complete the tasks.
 * walkthroughs and usability test.

+They also list some recommendations including:
+* participants might have to prepare some things themselves,
+* a stable network is essential,
+* firewall might make an evaluation impossible,
+* screen resolution might differ.

 They where they compare local with remote evaluation and show that remote evaluation can be effective and produce comparable results to traditional approaches.
-They conclude that both methods were not mutually exclusing but can complete each other.
+They conclude that both methods were not mutually exclusive but can complete each other.

 ## Power & Petrie (2019) Working With Participants